tensorlakeai/indexify/docs/docs/usecases/pdf_extraction.md

 ```bash title="( Terminal 3 ) Run Content Extraction"
 python3 content_extraction.py
 ```
+Following is the output of the extraction process.

 | Sample Page to extract content from | Sample Extracted Content |
 |-------------------------------------|--------------------------|
 | <img src="https://docs.getindexify.ai/example_code/pdf/image/2310.06825v1_page-0004.jpg" width="600"/> | ```Size and Efficiency.
 We computed "equivalent model sizes" of the Llama 2 family, aiming to understand Mistral 7B models...``` |

 This guide demonstrates how to use Indexify for PDF extraction, closely aligning with the provided examples.
 Key points: